 4 ounces finely chopped dark or milk chocolate (about 2/3 cup; 115g)

-Getting Ready: Adjust oven racks to upper-middle and lower-middle positions, and preheat the oven to 225°F. Line two half-sheet pans with parchment, and fit two large pastry bags with plain, round tips (we recommend using one 1/2-inch round tip and one 1/4-inch round tip to create mushroom caps and stems, both large and small).
+Getting Ready: Adjust oven racks to upper-middle and lower-middle positions, and preheat the oven to 225°F (110°C).
+Line 2 half-sheet pans with parchment, and fit 2 large pastry bags with plain, round tips (we recommend using one 1/2-inch round tip and one 1/4-inch round tip to create mushroom caps and stems, both large and small).
 Twist the tip so the narrow end of the bag twists closed, then tuck a bit of the bag into the tip to "seal" so the meringue won't flow out prematurely.
 Slide each prepared pastry bag into a large pilsner glass (or a similarly tall, narrow container), and roll the opening of the bag over the rim of the glass, so it stands open and easy to fill.

 For a Stand Mixer With a Bowl-Lift Design: Tear off a long strip of foil and crumple it into a thick ring.
 Place it in the bottom of a 3-quart saucier, or similarly large, wide pot, and fill with roughly 1 1/2 inches water.
 Place over high heat until bubbling-hot, then adjust the temperature to maintain a gentle simmer.
 In a stainless steel stand mixer bowl, combine egg whites, toasted sugar, salt, and cream of tartar.
 Set over the steaming water so that the bowl is resting on the foil ring and touching neither the water nor the pot itself.
 Cook, stirring and scraping constantly with a flexible spatula, until egg whites register 175°F (79°C) on a digital thermometer; this should take no longer than 8 to 10 minutes.
 Transfer bowl to a stand mixer fitted with a whisk attachment.